 We have a Windows Azure Cloud based option to allow you to access software via a web-app or a remote desktop.
 So even if your laptop can’t meet these specifications, you will be able to work effectively.

-Engineering Design underpins all our undergraduate engineering programmes and starts with a focus on visual communication through formal engineering drawings, isometric views and design concept sketches.
-Whilst not compulsory, you would be well advised to invest in the following:
+Engineering design underpins all our undergraduate engineering courses and starts in week 1 with a focus on visual communication through formal engineering drawings, isometric views and design concept sketches.
+While not compulsory, we suggest you buy the following: